Summer pruning is an often overlooked task, but if anything, it's just as important as chopping plants back when they are dormant in winter.

 Discover eight reasons to prune in summer, below.

-Encourage more fruit buds
+Pruning encourages more fruit buds

 Many fruit trees including apples, crab apples, medlars and mulberries produce a crop on short flowering spurs along the bottom half of branches.
 These don't need pruning, but cutting back vigorous growth made in spring will encourage more productive growth to develop.